hmandiv321/HomeWorkAssignment/README.md

 Sorry for the inconviences ==>

-click this for desktop:http://www.filterphonedesktop.com.s3-website-us-east-1.amazonaws.com/
+click this for desktop/tablets/laptops:http://www.filterphonedesktop.com.s3-website-us-east-1.amazonaws.com/

-click this for mobile: http://www.filterphonenumber.com.s3-website.us-east-2.amazonaws.com
+click this for cell phones: http://www.filterphonenumber.com.s3-website.us-east-2.amazonaws.com

 OR